 What is the Maxam Pressure Cooker?

 Maxam electric pressure cookers feature a stainless steel inner pot, 1000 watt power range, and 6 push-button cooking functions that provide the ability to cook multiple cuisines in a fraction of the time.
-The pressure cooker also comes with an anti-scalding lid, which the manufacturer claims does not give into overpressure and leakage.
+The pressure cooker also comes with an anti-scalding lid, which pressure cooker manufacturers claim does not give into overpressure and leakage.

 What's the Problem?

-Despite their ability to cook more quickly and with less water and energy than with standard cooking methods, pressure cookers can be extremely dangerous appliances.
+Despite their ability to cook more quickly and with less water and energy than with standard cooking methods, pressure cookers can be extremely dangerous appliances, causing severe burn injuries.
 Manufacturing defects and design defects are frequently the cause of pressure cooker explosions.
-Some common injuries from pressure cooker use are steam burns, contact burns, splashed/spilled hot liquids, and explosions.
+Some common pressure cooker injuries from pressure cooker use are severe burns, contact burns, splashed/spilled hot liquids and explosions.

 - Pressure Cooker Lawsuit